Aaliahaly/BINF6970-Final/sql/README.md

 The SQL files represent the relational database implementation stage of the project.

-After the TCGA LGG datasets were cleaned, validated, sample-harmonized, gene-harmonized, HGNC-mapped, and finally harmonized, the resulting database-ready files were used to construct a structured MySQL database.
+After the TCGA LGG datasets were cleaned, validated, sample-harmonized, gene-harmonized, HGNC-mapped, and fully integrated, the final database-ready files were used to construct a structured MySQL database.

-The SQL database was designed to support integrated querying across patients, diagnoses, samples, genes, clinical features, mutations, copy number alteration records, and mRNA expression records.
+The SQL database was designed to support integrated querying across patients, diagnoses, samples, genes, clinical features, mutations, copy number alteration records, mRNA expression records, survival outcomes, and sample-level molecular features.

 ---